sun-huangqingbo/multiplexed-image-annotator/README.md

 ### Required input files and hyper-parameters
 Our tool requires a 3D (CHW) multiplexed tissue TIFF image stack, its cell segmentation mask (in 2D) where 0 means background and 1 ~ N means cell regions, and a text file containing an antibody panel where each line lists a marker name.
 Please find examples in `example_files` folder.

-For standard OME-TIFF file, the image channel names (marker names) can ba automatically extracted and parsed from its metadata, so no text file is needed.
-QPTIFF file is also supported for automated metadata extraction, however, the computer needs to have JAVA installed.
+For a standard OME-TIFF file, the image channel names (marker names) can be automatically extracted and parsed from its metadata, so no text file is needed.
+A QPTIFF file is also supported for automated metadata extraction; however, the computer needs to have JAVA installed.

 Note that the antibody/marker names need to EXACTLY match the names provided below in order to let the program to automatically match them with our panels.